helix-collective/hx-deploy-tool/docs/help.md

 With a repeat argument, the command will repeat every n seconds, running indefinitely.

-# Deployments without a proxy
-The following subcommands are used to manage proxyless deployments:

-## hx-deploy-tool select <release>
-The command combines all of the necessary functions to replace any existing running release with the specified release.
-Specifically it:

- - Fetches the release archive from S3
- - Unpacks it
- - configures it for the local environment
- - runs the prestart script.
-This will typically pull necessary docker images.
- - stops the current release (if any)
- - starts the new release
- - switches the `current` symlink to point to the new release

 # Misc subcommands
 The following other subcommands are available: